gonative-cc/relayer/contrib/bitcoin-mock.md

 ### Create BTC fork for testing

 In a few cases, we must create a BTC fork for testing.
-The create-fork.sh script helps you to do this.
-We support two functions:
+The create-fork.sh script helps you do this.
+We provide two functions:

 #### Create fork

-Create a new fork start at the latest block in the snapshot data.
+Creates a new fork starting at the latest block in the snapshot data.

 ```sh
 ./create-fork.sh create <fork-name> <number-block>
 ```

-### Extract fork
+#### Extract fork

 We can extract any block between a specific range.
 This command below returns the list of block headers in this range.